Parcheesi rules are simple and easy to learn. The classic game is a family favorite suitable for ages 6 and up.

 Parcheesi Rules Are Simple

-- For example, if you have a 5 on one dice and a 3 on the other, you can move one pawn out, then move it again three spaces in a counter-clockwise direction.
+- For example, if you have a 5 on one die and a 3 on the other, you can move one pawn out, then move it again three spaces in a counter-clockwise direction.

 - You are not limited to moving just one pawn.
-You can move two of them with the number that appears on each individual dice.
-As an example, if you roll a 6 on one dice and 2 on the other, one pawn can be moved a total of 8 spaces, or 6 with another pawn moving 2 spaces.
+You can move two of them with the number that appears on each individual die.
+If you roll a 6 on one die and 2 on the other, one pawn can be moved a total of eight spaces, or one pawn can move six spaces and one can move two.

 - After a pawn has completed its journey around the board, it is moved towards the center by its home row (which is the one that matches your pawns).

 - The pawns can only get to the center through the middle row by an exact count.
-In other words, a single dice or a combination of the two dice must equal the number of spaces needed to get into the center.
+In other words, a single die or a combination of the two dice must equal the number of spaces needed to get into the center.

-If you have following all the Parcheesi rules and moved all of your pawns to the center of the board, you win!!
+- If you have following all the Parcheesi rules and moved all of your pawns to the center of the board, you win!!
 Congratulations!!

 Here are some helpful hints and tips to win Parcheesi.
 The goal is slow down your opponent's move toward the home area.

 - During game play, an opponent can capture another player's pawn.